David Sokola

 David P. Sokola (born July 28, 1955) is an American politician and a Democratic member of the Delaware Senate since 1991, representing District 8.
+He has served as President Pro Tempore since 2021.
+He currently serves as chair of the Senate Executive Committee and the Joint Legislative Council Committee.
+He also serves as vice chair of the Senate Rules & Ethics Committee, and a member of the Senate Corrections & Public Safety, Education and Veterans Affairs committees.
 He earned a BS from the University of Delaware.